metacpan/metacpan-cpan-extracted/distros/T/Text-Names-GB/README.md

 ## guessGender

-Overrides the US data with UK data, that's probably true in most other countries as well.
+Overrides the US tests with UK tests, that's probably true in most other countries as well.

 # AUTHOR